 Generators are used a bit differently than the other two products in that they usually operate 24 hours a day.
 As a utility source, once they are put in their application they only shut down for service and maintenance.

-Because diesel engines power construction generators, as well as light towers and air compressors, manufacturers have spent a lot of time in the last several years designing machines that meet the federal government's Tier 4 final emissions standards.
+And, because diesel engines power construction generators, as well as light towers and air compressors, manufacturers have spent a lot of time in the last several years designing machines that meet the federal government's Tier IV Final emissions standards.

 Now, with most generator models within or near compliance, engineers and designers are focusing more of their attention on improving horsepower, fuel efficiency, run time, durability and reliability.